Koena-SAS/connect-access/README.md

 ## Documentation

-The developer and user documentation is available in the online [Connect Access documentation](https://connectaccess.org/docs/introduction).
+The developer and user documentation is available in the online **[Connect Access documentation](https://connectaccess.org/docs/introduction)**.

 ## License

 This application is open source, under AGPL V3 license.
 For more details please read the [license text](LICENSE).

-## Extended version

-A close source extension has been made by Koena to integrate features for partner organizations :

-- A specific interface for each partner, with customizable colors, presentation text and logo, and a specific path so that each partner can create a link on his website to redirect to his version of the main mediation request form.
-- An orientation page to inform visitors about the mediation service, and let them choose to go to it or contact the partner directly if the request isn't about accessibility.

-You can contact us if you are interested by this extension.